ciaarraa/bandgauge/README.md

 2. You must have a remote iperf3 server running

 ## Configure
-Run `bandwidth configure` to configure the IP and port of the remote iperf3 server.
+Run `bandgauge configure` to configure the IP and port of the remote iperf3 server.

 ## Usage
-`bandwidth test` to run a test and output the results to the default file
+`bandgauge test` to run a test and output the results to the default file